johannespletzer/rf-of-hypersonic-trajectories/README.md

 - scipy

 # Getting started
+To get started extract the zip file.
+This stores the Python Class and required input data in your local folder.
 The software currently only works with mat files.
-They have to be placed in the subfolder 'Data', which is extracted from the rf_of_trajectories.zip.
+They have to be placed in the extracted subfolder 'Data'.
 The current main.py executable reads all trajectory files within 'Data' and returns the calculated radiative forcing in an xlsx file.